Calculator: Mid-1980s to present

 The first calculator capable of symbolic computing was the HP-28C, released in 1987.
 It could, for example, solve quadratic equations symbolically.
 The first graphing calculator was the Casio fx-7000G released in 1985.

 The two leading manufacturers, HP and TI, released increasingly feature-laden calculators during the 1980s and 1990s.
 At the turn of the millennium, the line between a graphing calculator and a handheld computer was not always clear, as some very advanced calculators such as the TI-89, the Voyage 200 and HP-49G could differentiate and integrate functions, solve differential equations, run word processing and PIM software, and connect by wire or IR to other calculators/computers.

 The HP 12c financial calculator is still produced.
 It was introduced in 1981 and is still being made with few changes.
 The HP 12c featured the reverse Polish notation mode of data entry.
 In 2003 several new models were released, including an improved version of the HP 12c, the "HP 12c platinum edition" which added more memory, more built-in functions, and the addition of the algebraic mode of data entry.

 Calculated Industries competed with the HP 12c in the mortgage and real estate markets by differentiating the key labeling; changing the "I", "PV", "FV" to easier labeling terms such as "Int", "Term", "Pmt", and not using the reverse Polish notation.
 However, CI's more successful calculators involved a line of construction calculators, which evolved and expanded in the 1990s to present.
 According to Mark Bollman, a mathematics and calculator historian and associate professor of mathematics at Albion College, the "Construction Master is the first in a long and profitable line of CI construction calculators" which carried them through the 1980s, 1990s, and to the present.

-Personal computers often come with a calculator utility program that emulates the appearance and functions of a calculator, using the graphical user interface to portray a calculator.
-One such example is Windows Calculator.
-Most personal data assistants (PDAs) and smartphones also have such a feature.